jamesallardice/jslint-error-explanations/articles/object-literal-notation.md

 {
     "titles": [
         "Use the object literal notation {}",
-        "The object literal notation {} is preferrable" ],
+        "The object literal notation {} is preferrable", "W010"
+    ],
     "tools": [
         "jslint",